Positive Behaviour for Learning (PB4L) improves the behaviour and wellbeing of children and young people.

 The principles behind PB4L

-PB4L uses a small number of evidence-based programmes and frameworks that we know can work.
-They provide opportunities to support long-term and sustainable changes in behaviour.
+PB4L uses evidence-based programmes and frameworks that we know can work.
+They provide opportunities to support and sustainable changes in behaviour.
 There are no quick fixes, however, as behaviour change takes time.

 The difference PB4L will make

-Children and young people will be more engaged and will achieve at school.
+- Children and young people will be more engaged and will achieve.

-Educators will keep more children and young people at school, and feel confident and supported in addressing behaviour problems.
+- Educators will keep more children and young people at school and will feel confident and supported in addressing behaviour issues.

 Programmes for both the parents and teachers of children aged 3-8.
 They help reduce challenging behaviour and increase children’s social and self-control skills.